 Goel is accepting new patients and referrals at clinics in both Charleston and Huntington.
 Marshall Eye Surgeons’ new Charleston office at 331 Laidley St., Suite 201, will open in November.
-In Huntington, he is seeing patients at Marshall Eye Surgeons, located at 5187 U.S. 60 East, Suite 6, in the East Hills Professional Center.
+In Huntington, he is seeing patients at Marshall Eye Surgeons, located at 5187 U.S. Route 60, Suite 6, in the East Hills Professional Center.
 For appointments at either location, please call 304-691-8800.

 Sign up for Marshall Health's official blog.
 This digital resource is full of stories, recipes, health and wellness information to help you on your wellness journey.